florianbrinkmann/photographus/readme.md

 ## Copyright

-Photographia WordPress Theme, Copyright 2017 Florian Brinkmann Photographia is distributed under the terms of the GNU GPL
+Photographus WordPress Theme, Copyright 2017 Florian Brinkmann Photographus is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by